jpegzilla/starter-guide/readme.md

 # a guide to learning how to build the web.

+my friends often ask me to teach them to do what I do.
+I don't want to, because I'm not very good at teaching. but I am good at writing documentation, and this is kind of like that!

-this is a very opinionated guide for people who want to learn how to make things on the web &mdash; whether those things are websites, games, applications, or anything else that requires programming and design. with that being said, it's not definitive and definitely could stand some improvement and criticism.
+this is a very opinionated guide for people who want to learn how to make things on the web &mdash; whether those things are websites, games, applications, or anything else that requires programming and design.

+this is _**only**_ a starting point, a brief overview. you will  certainly need to do a lot of your own research. it's not definitive and definitely could stand some improvement and criticism.

 ---